newrelic/nr1-workshop/lab0/INSTRUCTIONS.md

 # Step 2: Create a Nerdlet

-A Nerdlet is the main artifact that is included within an Nerdpack.
+A Nerdlet is one of the main artifacts that can be included within a Nerdpack.
 A Nerdlet consists of three files by default: `index.js`, `styles.scss`, and a `nr1.json` configuration.

 A Nerdlet is where the bulk of the code in your Nerdpack will live.